Pilates

 Reformer Pilates also comes from Joseph Pilates’ original work.
 It uses spring-based apparatus to add resistance, support, and progression.

-Mat Pilates builds strength through bodyweight precision.
+Mat Pilates builds strength through controlled bodyweight precision and neuromuscular awareness.

 Reformer Pilates offers greater versatility, suitable for gentle rehab or advanced athletic training.